XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 ```
     Solution=sol.exe //The solution executable file .
 Put it in the same folder
     Checker=checker.exe //The checker executable file.
 Please use testlib
+    Validator_<testSetName>=validator.exe //The validator for testset <testSetName>.
+Optional.
+System will seek it at '/!validators/<value>' where <value> is what you inputed.
+For details, see "Hacking System Of HHSOJ" part.
     Name=A+b Problem //The problem name for displaying
     TL=1000 //Time Limit in ms
     ML=1000 //Memory Limit in kb